This DIY Is The Secret To Lifted Blonde Locks

 The Provoke Touch of Silver shampoo, $3, isn’t as heavily pigmented as the other shampoos, so you can use it more regularly without having to worry about your hair turning lilac!
 And as it’s so cost-effective, it’s the perfect product for regular upkeep.

 Best For: All Blondes

-This SACHAJUAN Silver Shampoo, $31, works well on all shades of blondes and it’s bursting with proteins and minerals that’ll add extra shine while lifting and diminishing warm yellow tones.
-It also contains UV shielding ingredients, so it will help protect your hair from color fade from sun damage.
+This SACHAJUAN Silver Shampoo, $31, works well on all shades of blondes, and it’s bursting with proteins and minerals that’ll add extra shine while lifting and diminishing warm yellow tones.
+It also contains UV shielding ingredients, so it will help protect your hair from color fading from sun damage.

 DIY Purple Shampoo

-You can even make your own purple shampoo by using a gentian violet dye, a semi-permanent ammonia and peroxide-free purple hair color.
-Start by emptying out a bottle of white shampoo into a plastic bowl (if the shampoo is colored the dye will not turn the shampoo purple and therefore it won’t work).
+You can even make your own purple shampoo by using a gentian violet dye, semi-permanent ammonia, and peroxide-free purple hair color.
+Start by emptying out a bottle of white shampoo into a plastic bowl (if the shampoo is colored, the dye will not turn the shampoo purple, and therefore, it won’t work).
 Then add 2-3 drops of gentian violet dye.
-You can adjust the ratio depending on the effect you want and how severely your color has faded.
-Stir the mixture until the shampoo turns purple and then deposit it back into the empty bottle using a funnel.
+You can adjust the ratio depending on your desired effect and how severely your color has faded.
+Stir the mixture until the shampoo turns purple, and then deposit it back into the empty bottle using a funnel.
 Apply to your hair from root to tip, and wash off 15 minutes later if applied to dry hair and 5 minutes later when applied to wet hair.

 Let us know in the comments below if you’re already a fan of purple shampoo or if you’re going to try making your own!